Tim-kieboom/sol_frontend/sol-lang.md

   Python.
 Writing one statement per line is just house style.
-- **`;` has exactly one job: discard a value.** Since newlines don't separate statements, `;` is needed to stack multiple statements on one line (`a := 1; b := 2`), and it's also the one way to suppress a block's final expression from being that block's value (see §4).
+- **`;` has exactly one job: discard a value.** Since newlines don't separate statements, `;` is needed to stack multiple statements on one line (`a := 1; b := 2`), and it's also the one way to suppress a block's final expression from being that block's value (see §4). **These two cases are exhaustive** — there's no other situation where a semicolon is required.
 - Three comment forms: `//` single-line, `///` doc comment, `/* ... */` multi-line.
 - Punctuation used for declarations:
   - `::` — associated constant (`LIST_GROW :: f32.(2)`)